Last update: 7/11/2021

 Check out these FAQs related to Malawi reopening for tourists and let us know if you have any other questions in the comments below.

-Yes, you can travel to Malawi from any country right now.
+Yes, you can travel to Malawi from any country, except Bangladesh, Brazil, India, and Pakistan, right now.

-There are currently 12,600+ active cases and 1,000+ deaths due to COVID-19 in Malawi as of today.
-The CDC classifies travel to Malawi as “Level 4- Very High Risk.”
+There are currently 850+ active cases and 1,100+ deaths due to COVID-19 in Malawi as of today.
+The CDC classifies travel to Malawi as “Level 3- High Risk.”
 If you have a pre-existing condition or any health condition that could increase your chances of serious illness, do not travel to Malawi.
 Additionally, even if you are not high-risk, you might want to reconsider travel to Malawi.

-No, you do not need to quarantine upon arrival as long as you have a valid medical certificate for a negative PCR test result within 10 days of arrival in Malawi.
+No, you do not need to quarantine upon arrival as long as you have a valid medical certificate for a negative PCR test result from within 72 hours of arrival in Malawi.
 However, you will have to self-monitor for COVID-19 symptoms for 14 days from your arrival.
-If you do not have a valid medical certificate, you will have to quarantine for 14 days from your arrival.

 No, there are no restrictions on intercity and interregional travel.